canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 > The Kubernetes PKI directory contains all certificates (.crt files) supporting secure network communications in the Kubernetes Control Plane.
-If these files can be modified, data traversing within the architecture components would become unsecure and compromised.
+If these files can be modified, data traversing within the architecture components would become insecure and compromised.

 #### Comments:

 > Finding stipulates that permission mask of all the '*.crt' files
 > should be at most 644, but they can also be set to be more restrictive.
 >
 > Finding V-242467 stipulates the permissions of the '*.key' files.
 >

 #### Remediation

 Ensure all of the following paths have correct permissions by running:

     chmod -R 644 /etc/kubernetes/pki/apiserver-kubelet-client.crt /etc/kubernetes/pki/ca.crt /etc/kubernetes/pki/front-proxy-ca.crt /etc/kubernetes/pki/kubelet.crt /etc/kubernetes/pki/apiserver.crt /etc/kubernetes/pki/client-ca.crt /etc/kubernetes/pki/front-proxy-client.crt